College Enrollment in Ohio: The drop, The Causes, and The Path to Revival

 “I wish there was more information shared about student loans because the majority of what is put out is driven by outliers, like people taking out hundreds of thousands in student loans, “Broghammer said.
 “Those numbers are not the norm.”

 Due to the rise in economy over the last few years, there has been a continuing wage compression, which is when federal or state minimum wages increase.
-This has been leading more high school graduates to enter the workforce directly after graduation, rather than attending college.
+According to Broghammer, this has lead more high school graduates to enter the workforce directly after graduation, rather than attending college.

 Students are also choosing the option of trade school to get into a career faster.
 Alexander Bittenbender graduated high school in 2022.
 For the last two years of high school he attended R.G.
 Drage, a career technical center in Northeast Ohio, to pursue welding.